-The college has not invested in resources that could help the faculty to conduct quality research.
+The college should invest more in resourses that would help the faculty to conduct quality research.
 The acquisition of some databases (i.e., Bloomberg, WRDS, etc.) would enhance and intensify the research activities of the faculty.

-Moreover, the college should pursue to reguarly conduct research seminars in which faculty members could present research papers to others in order to discuss them, a practice that is likely to improve the quality of the research.
-These initiatives could be undertaken not only within the college but also together with other Cypriot Universities and Colleges (sharing of seminar email lists, organization of joint research seminars etc.).
+Moreover, the college should pursue to reguarly conduct research seminars in which faculty members would present research papers, participate in conferences, and all the practice that is likely to improve the quality of the research.
+These initiatives should be undertaken not only within the college but also together with other Cypriot Universities and Colleges (sharing of seminar email lists, organization of joint research seminars etc.).